innovate-invent/innovate-invent.github.io/_posts/2019-07-07-Yellowstone-Fill-Times.md

 Here is a map of the park with the campsites and some interesting locations marked:
 <iframe src="https://www.google.com/maps/d/embed?mid=1oaACxtvgZdVyeB90YZBtZ4_sg_WZmkUT" width="640" height="480"></iframe>

-Campgrounds managed by Xanterra are marked in green
+Campgrounds managed by Xanterra are marked in green:

 |                        | Closed                     |
 | ---------------------- | -------------------------- |
 | Bridge Bay             | September 23 - May 16      |